 If you were driving nonstop it’d take around an hour to drive from Queenstown to Kingston.
-Kingston is a great place to stop for a bite to eat.
-I’d also highly recommend checking out the beach in Kingston — easily one of the best beaches at Lake Wakatipu.
+Kingston is a good place to stop for a bite to eat — I’d also highly recommend checking out the beach in Kingston.

 Kingston to Te Anau

 The section from Kingston to Te Anau isn’t quite as exciting as the one that proceeded it, but there are still a few things to see.
 First is the historic Fairlight Railway Station.
-The Kingston Flyer, an old steam train, used to ply this route, I’ve heard rumours about it coming back which would be cool.
+The Kingston Flyer, an old steam train, occasionally travels this route.

 You’ll also pass through Gaston, the most inland town in New Zealand, and Athol.
 These could be good places to stop for some food or a coffee.

-Other than that there doesn’t seem to be too much to see.
-The views are decent (the photo below was taken from the car while driving), but nothing compared to the views near Kingston.
+Other than that there isn’t much to see.
+The views are decent (the photo below was taken from the car while driving), but nothing compared to what you’ll see near Kingston.
 Eventually you’ll reach the turnoff to Te Anau.
 On that road there are a few places to stop including the Key (there’s a viewpoint there, not amazing though), Mossburn (cheap petrol) or the long detour to the Mavora Lakes.

 The main road doesn’t pass through Manapouri, but I’d recommend the detour if you have a bit of time (Frasers Beach is a scenic spot).
 Manapouri is where the Doubtful Sound tours depart from, and there’s also an excellent half-day walk (Circle Track).

 You’ve finally made it to Te Anau, and what a cool place it is.
 Lake Te Anau is right on the town’s doorstep, and there are heaps of eating, drinking, and sleeping options.
-It’s a good base for incursions into Fiordland National Park.
-I’ll be writing a post about Te Anau soon, so stay tuned for that.
+It’s a good base for incursions into Fiordland National Park — check out our post about the best things to do in Te Anau.

 Te Anau to Milford Sound